-How much time do you spend improving your design portfolio?
+How much time do you spend improving your portfolio?
 Be honest - does it showcase your best stuff?
+Whether your design portfolio is physical or digital, read on to discover how to create the perfect portfolio today!

 Physical design portfolios are one-off paper creations, so they can be tailored to the job you are applying for.
 Other than time constraints, there's no reason you can't create multiple design portfolios tailored to different jobs or different types of company.